Welcome to today's edition of the Rush 24-7 podcast.

 Stay with us.

-Do the North Koreans honor the Geneva Conventions as interpreted by our courts when they took the USS Pueblo and tortured the sailors?
+Did the North Koreans honor the Geneva Conventions as interpreted by our courts when they took the USS Pueblo and tortured the sailors?

 Did the North Vietnamese abide by the Geneva Conventions when they tortured McCain?

-Geneva conventions were in existence for 20 years at that time.
+Geneva Conventions were in existence for 20 years at that time.

 Communists didn't care.